Free Testosterone

 Free testosterone reflects tissue level androgen availability.

-Adequate free testosterone supports muscle maintenance, energy regulation, libido, mood stability, bone health, and metabolic function.
-When free testosterone aligns with physiological needs, androgen signaling across tissues tends to be more consistent and resilient.
+In males, adequate free testosterone supports muscle maintenance, energy regulation, libido, mood stability, bone health, and metabolic function.

 Optimizing free testosterone is not about pushing levels higher.
-It is about supporting hormone availability that matches individual physiology, metabolic health, and life stage.
+It is about supporting hormone availability that matches individual physiology, metabolic health, life stage, and, in women, menstrual or menopausal status.

 What Does Optimal Free Testosterone Mean?

-There is no single free testosterone value that defines optimal health for all males.
+There is no single free testosterone value that defines optimal health for all individuals.

-Interpretation depends on total testosterone, SHBG, symptoms, metabolic health, and longitudinal trends rather than population cutoffs.
+Interpretation depends on total testosterone, SHBG, symptoms, metabolic health, menstrual phase when applicable, and longitudinal trends rather than strict population cutoffs.

 Why Tracking Free Testosterone Over Time Matters